HITECHCRIME/HC_SG128_Roped/README.md

 got it all right then
 totally would have gotten odd
-the fact is but i'd rather say no stick it in the pocket for survival, fake it unda breath last step, dig it up graveyard                     (what happens)  WRAP UP,
+the fact is (that) but i'd rather say no stick it in the pocket for survival, fake it unda breath last step, dig it up graveyard                     (what happens)  WRAP UP,